Major: Biomedical Engineering

-Then I looked at the AAMC's.
+Then I looked at the AAMC's What's on the MCAT? online tool.
 I organized my notes by those sections.
 I consolidated my notes while looking at this tool.

 I got codes for online practice tests and questions through the Kaplan® books I borrowed from the local library because I wanted to take as many practice tests as possible.
 I didn’t want to spend $200 to $300 on a course, and I didn’t want people telling me how to study, so I did it my own way.
 I took one full-length practice test online as soon as I had my notes.
 The purpose was to get a sense of the time and to pace myself well.
 And I also wanted to see whether there were any particular concepts that I would struggle to understand.
 I felt comfortable with the Biological and Biochemical Foundations of Living Systems section because I majored in biomedical engineering, but the CARS [Critical Analysis and Reasoning Skills] section was different.
 Textbooks couldn’t really help me with CARS, so when I got to the practice exam phase, the final phase, I was spending 70 percent of my time just on the CARS section.

 - Know what your strengths and weaknesses are in terms of studying.
 Correct weaknesses by seeking out help.